altera-fpga/hls-samples/Tutorials/Tools/platform_designer_standard/README.md

 # `Platform Designer Standard` Sample

-This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the Intel® Quartus® Prime Standard Edition.
+This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the Quartus® Prime Standard Edition.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Ubuntu* 20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10 <br> Windows Server* 2019
-| Hardware                          | This process applies to the Cyclone® V line of FPGAs, but the sample Intel® Quartus® Prime Standard Edition project targets the [Terasic DE1-SOC Development Board](https://de1-soc.terasic.com/)
+| Hardware                          | This process applies to the Cyclone® V line of FPGAs, but the sample Quartus® Prime Standard Edition project targets the [Terasic DE1-SOC Development Board](https://de1-soc.terasic.com/)
-| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Intel® Quartus® Prime Standard Edition Version 22.3 or later
+| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Quartus® Prime Standard Edition Version 22.3 or later
-| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel with an Intel® Quartus® Prime Standard Edition
+| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel with an Quartus® Prime Standard Edition
 | Time to complete                  | 1 hour

 > **Note**: Even though the Intel DPC++/C++ oneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.
 >
-> To use the simulator flow, Intel® Quartus® Prime Standard Edition and one of the following simulators must be installed and accessible through your PATH:
+> To use the simulator flow, Quartus® Prime Standard Edition and one of the following simulators must be installed and accessible through your PATH:
 > - Questa*-Intel® FPGA Edition
 > - Questa*-Intel® FPGA Starter Edition
 > - Questa* Advanced Simulator
 > - ModelSim® SE
 >
-> To use the hardware compile flow, Intel® Quartus® Prime Standard Edition must be installed and accessible through your PATH.
+> To use the hardware compile flow, Quartus® Prime Standard Edition must be installed and accessible through your PATH.

 ## Prerequisites